weirichd/ML_Template/README.md

 Machine Learning / Deep Learning Project Template Supports local development, Dockerized training & serving, MLflow tracking, GPU/CPU flexibility.

-The intent of this repo is to be used

 ---

 ## Getting Started